ericwq/gskills/docs/control.md

   * [run](#run)
 * [framer](#framer)

-In [Reply with Response](response.md) and [Send Request](request.md), we mentioned ```t.controlBuffer``` several times.
+In [Send Response](response.md) and [Send Request](request.md), we mentioned ```t.controlBuffer``` several times.
 How does it works?
 It's not easy to answer that question.
 I found that we need the bigger picture to describe the process of gRPC call reply.
 Without the bigger picture it's hard to understand ```t.controlBuffer```'s responsibility, the role it plays and the relationship with other parts.
 Without it it's hard to answer the question correctly.

 It's the typical case: answer one question lead to more questions.
 If you can answer that question, you will know better about gRPC than before.